 - District Participation Program.
 Under the District Participation Program, also known as the Sewer Extension Revolving Fund, or SERF program, the District participates with the installer in the costs of extending the sewer, and recovers costs by collection of connection fees from benefiting property owners.
 Unlike the Septic System Abandonment Program, District participation can be used to extend sewers to new development.

-Under the voluntary programs, the District designs and constructs the main and lateral sewers and recovers the costs from property owners when they connect to the system.
+Under these voluntary programs, the District designs and constructs the main and lateral sewers and recovers the costs from property owners when they connect to the system.

 To encourage participation in the District's financing programs, the District may offer a financing agreement at a low interest rate and collect the payments on the county tax roll.